urpeter/jython-plugin/README.md

 To implement your plugin, create a Python file in `src/main/resources/jython` - let's say it is called `test_node.py`.
 This file declares a class `JythonTestNode` which is derived from `com.clt.diamant.graph.Node`.
 Thus the start of your file will typically look as follows:

 ```
 from com.clt.diamant.graph import Node
 from javax.swing import JLabel, BorderFactory, JTabbedPane, JPanel
 from java.awt import GridBagLayout, GridBagConstraints, Insets
 from com.clt.diamant.gui import NodePropertiesDialog

 class JythonTestNode(Node):
   ...
 ```

 The first few lines import classes from DialogOS and the Java standard library that you will need below.
 The final line declares your node class.

-Your class must implement the following methods:
+Your class must implement the `execute` and `createEditorComponent` methods as explained in the [Wiki article on plugins](https://github.com/dialogos-project/dialogos/wiki/Plugins).
+Some Jython-specific notes:

-* `def execute(self, wozInterface, inputCenter, executionLogger):` This method is called by DialogOS every time an instance of your node is executed during a run of the dialog.
-You are expected to return the node in the dialog graph that should be executed next (see below).
-* `def createEditorComponent(self, properties):` This method is called whenever a dialog developer opens the properties window of your node, by double-clicking on the node or by right-clicking and selecting "Properties".
-This properties window always has a tab called "General".
-Your `createEditorComponent` is expected to return an object of class [JTabbedPane](https://docs.oracle.com/javase/tutorial/uiswing/components/tabbedpane.html), which represents an additional tab that will be displayed to the right of the "General" tab.
-* a constructor `def __init__(self, java_node):` which accepts a `java_node` argument.

-### Constructor

-The `java_node` object that is passed to the constructor represents a "mirror image" of your plugin node inside of the Java part of DialogOS.
-Whenever you want to access the edges into or out of your node or the properties of your node, you should do this by calling the respective methods of the `java_node`.
-As a result, your constructor should probably store `java_node` in a field of your class (let's say `self.java_node`).
+* The `__init__` method of the Jython class is passed an argument `java_node`.
+This is a "mirror image" of your Jython plugin node inside of the Java part of DialogOS.
+Whenever you want to call methods that are not purely internal to your node implementation (such as setProperty, getProperty, addEdge, and so on), you should call these methods on the `java_node` object and not on `self`.
+For instance, you should access the value of a property as `self.java_node.getProperty("PROPERTY")`.

-Your constructor will typically add ports for outgoing edges to your node.
-It does this by calling `java_node.addEdge()` as many times as you want outgoing ports.
-You can also modify the outgoing ports later if your node requires it.

-Finally, your constructor can create properties that can be edited in your node's properties window.
-It does this by calling `java_node.setProperty(PROPERTY_NAME, INITIAL_VALUE)`; replace "PROPERTY_NAME" by the name you would like to give your property and "INITIAL_VALUE" by its initial value.
-Properties can be of any data type you like (e.g. strings, ints, booleans).

-### Execute

-Your `execute` method is called whenever DialogOS executes your node.
-You can access the current values of the node properties by calling `self.java_node.getProperty(PROPERTY_NAME)`.

-When you are done with whatever your node needs to do, you need to return the node into which DialogOS should transition next.
-You can obtain the node to which your node's k-th output port is connected by calling `self.java_node.getEdge(k).getTarget()`.

-### Creating editor components

-Your `createEditorComponent` is called whenever the user opens your node's properties window.
-The method is expected to return an object of class JTabbedPane.
-Inside of the tabbed pane, you can put any GUI components you like, using Java's standard GUI library, [Swing](https://docs.oracle.com/javase/tutorial/uiswing/).
-Notice that your code will usually not open its own windows (i.e. JFrames or JDialogs).
-It will simply return a JTabbedPane that probably contains a [JPanel](https://docs.oracle.com/javase/tutorial/uiswing/components/panel.html) as its top-level content.
-You will then place JLabels and components for editing properties into the JPanel.

-DialogOS simplifies this last step by providing methods which will automatically create Swing components for editing properties.
-For instance:

-* `NodePropertiesDialog.createTextArea(properties, PROPERTY_NAME)` will create a [JTextArea](https://docs.oracle.com/javase/tutorial/uiswing/components/textarea.html) and connect its value to your property, such that when the user closes the properties window by clicking "Ok", the value of the property will be updated.
-* `NodePropertiesDialog.createCheckBox(properties, PROPERTY_NAME, LABEL)` will create a [JCheckBox](https://docs.oracle.com/javase/tutorial/uiswing/components/button.html) and connect its value to your (boolean-valued) property.
-The checkbox will be labeled with the LABEL string you specify.

-Placing the components onto the panel requires some knowledge of Swing [layout managers](https://docs.oracle.com/javase/tutorial/uiswing/layout/visual.html).
+* Placing the components onto the panel requires some knowledge of Swing [layout managers](https://docs.oracle.com/javase/tutorial/uiswing/layout/visual.html).
 It is probably most convenient to use a [gridbag layout](https://docs.oracle.com/javase/tutorial/uiswing/layout/visual.html#gridbag).
 Look at the [demo plugin](https://github.com/dialogos-project/jython-demo-plugin) to get a sense of how to do this.

 ## Creating a Java wrapper for your plugin